-Parent - Self-Management
+Parent - Self-Efficacy

 This video demonstrates the technique of Pausing and Calming Down.
 It show specific techniques that get students focused and ready to learn.
 The techniques demonstrated on this video are appropriate for grades K-12.